 - 1. A late Aptian biostratigraphic age for an ~2-cm-thick chalk layer directly above basaltic basement and a late Aptian to Albian age for a ferruginous claystone overlying the chalk suggest that basalt at this site is older than the Albian to latest Cenomanian age indicated for the upper portion of basement at Site 1185. - 2.
 Basement at Site 1187 consists mainly of basaltic pillow lavas, with minor massive flows.
 Despite the apparent difference in age, the chemical composition of Site 1187 basalt closely resembles that of the upper 125 m of lava flows at Site 1185.
 Both groups of lavas are significantly less differentiated and poorer in incompatible elements than other Ontong Java Plateau basalts.
 Relatively large amounts of incompatible element-poor, rather high Mg basalt appear to have been erupted along the eastern edge of the plateau.
-These rocks represent high total fractions of partial melting. - 3.
-The level of basaltic alteration at Site 1187 is generally greater than at other Leg 192 sites, although fresh glass is present in many of the pillow rims and unaltered olivine is abundant in some pillow interiors and in the one massive flow.
+These rocks represent high total fractions of partial melting, possibly of previously melted mantle. - 3.
+The level of basaltic alteration at Site 1187 is generally greater than at other Leg 192 sites, although fresh glass is present in many of the pillow rims, and unaltered olivine is abundant in some pillow interiors and in the one massive flow.
 The basalt flows have normal magnetic polarity and yield a paleolatitude of ~19°S, which agrees within error with values obtained for basement at Sites 1183, 1185, and 1186.
-A 70-cm-thick reversedpolarity interval in the claystone overlying basement may correspond to M"-1r" (ISEA), a short reversed-polarity subchron (~115 Ma) within the Cretaceous Normal Superchron.
+A 70-cm-thick reversed-polarity interval in the claystone overlying basement may correspond to ISEA, a short reverse-polarity subchron (~115 Ma) within the Cretaceous normal superchron.